theonetruenerd/VenusLibraryDocumentation/docs/source/HSLStrLib.rst

     :return: The value of the expression if the function succeeds, otherwise a runtime error
     :rtype: Variable

-.. py:function:: StrFillLeft(variable str, variable character, variable width)
+.. ven:function:: StrFillLeft(variable str, variable character, variable width)

     This function fills leading characters to the string